 How to Improve Your Audio on OBS or Streamlabs

-In order to improve your audio, you will need to first listen back so that you can diagnose the issues.
+To improve your audio, you will need to first listen back so that you can diagnose the issues.
 Here’s what you should do:

-Step 1: You will need to open OBS or Streamlabs to turn on the monitor feature for your microphone and start speaking.
+You will need to open OBS or Streamlabs to turn on the monitor feature for your microphone and start speaking.

-Step 3: Change your microphone monitoring to “monitor only” or “monitor and output” if you are recording your audio through the process.
+Change your microphone monitoring to “monitor only” or “monitor and output” if you are recording your audio through the process.

-Step 5: Level your mic on your desktop before leveling it on your broadcasting software.
+Level your mic on your desktop before leveling it on your broadcasting software.
 Go onto your PC settings, then the sound tab.
 Select your microphone, then go to device properties.
 Start to level the volume and listen to yourself as you make adjustments.

 How to Use Filters to Improve Your Twitch Audio